Programme

 The challenge of decarbonising New Zealand’s energy system is complex.
 Keeping the lights on, and the trilemma in balance while shifting to as highly renewable energy system will require unprecedented collaboration.
 Enabling policy and regulations are key to unlocking the investment and options required for a just and secure transition.
 So, how are we doing and what’s next for a “whole of system” approach?

-James Kilty – chief executive, Powerco (Transpower CE from Feb 25)
+James Kilty – chief executive, Transpower

-INTERNATIONAL KEYNOTE | UNLOCKING THE VALUE OF ENERGY DATA
+INTERNATIONAL KEYNOTE | UNLOCKING THE VALUE OF ENERGY DATA (REMOTE PRESENTATION)

 Hear about how to unlock the value of data to help modernise our energy systems and support delivering net zero, and what Icebreaker One has learned so far.
 You’ll leave with an understanding of how data can help accelerate new technologies to market, enable monitoring against science-based targets, and get more finance flowing towards net zero - and why secure, assured and open approaches are essential to delivery.